Understanding Delivery Promise operation

 Understanding location priority

-To provide accurate Delivery Promise estimates, FastStore projects determine user location based on the following priority:
+To provide accurate Delivery Promise estimates, FastStore projects determine the user's location based on the following priority:

-- No postal code (not required): If no postal code is provided and not required, products are displayed without using Delivery Promise.
+No postal code (optional): If no postal code is provided and not required, products are displayed without using Delivery Promise.

-- No postal code (required): If no postal code is provided when required, a modal is displayed that the buyer can't close until a postal code is entered.
+No postal code (required): If no postal code is provided when required, a modal is displayed that the buyer cannot close until a postal code is entered.
 To make the postal code required, open your

 discovery.config.js